 I am in my final year of graduate school in the United States.
 My dream is to start a therapeutic program that utilizes nature as a healing form.
 I would love the chance to touch base with you and see how you started your practice.

-• Francesca Lo Verso
+• Francesca Counselling says:

 Hi Breanna, thank you for connecting!
 Please contact me at my email address to discuss this further.
 I am based in the UK, so I may not have all the answers to starting a US-based service, but I am happy to offer tips 🙂